paradedb/paradedb/pg_lakehouse/README.md

 1. Lack of support for most object stores and table formats
 2. Too slow over large datasets to be a viable analytical engine

-`pg_lakehouse` differentiates itself by supporting a wide breadth of stores and formats and by being ver fast (thanks to DuckDB).
+`pg_lakehouse` differentiates itself by supporting a wide breadth of stores and formats and by being very fast (thanks to DuckDB).

 ## Getting Started